 - Web site development, social media and blogging tools

 - Google Analytics, AdWords, AdSense, and other search engine marketing (SEM) tools

 - System administration of Linux & Mac OS X operating systems

 - Programming (Java, python), SDLC

-- Agile SDLC (scrum)
+- Agile SDLC (scrum and kanban)

 - Git / gitflow, JIRA, and other devops tools and platforms